TIBCOSoftware/snappydata/docs/deployment.md

 ./bin/spark-shell  --master local[*] --conf spark.snappydata.store.locators=localhost:10334 --packages "SnappyDataInc:snappydata:0.7-s_2.11"
 ```
+!!!
+Note
-<Note>Note: The `spark.snappydata.store.locators` property points to the locator of a running SnappyData cluster.</Note>
+	The `spark.snappydata.store.locators` property points to the locator of a running SnappyData cluster.

 This opens a Scala Shell.
 Create a SnappySession to interact with the SnappyData store.
 ```scala